LiamEngMan/LiamEngMan/README.md

 #### I also like to...

-- Do anything in the outdoors ... especially hike 🥾 and fish 🎣
+- Do anything outdoors ... especially hike 🥾 and fish 🎣
 - Look at the starts 🔭
 - Watch football 🏈
 - ... and cheer on the Alabama Crimson Tide 🏆